Planning for VELOS Guide Source |

 }

-Licensing the VELOS Chassis¶
+Licensing the VELOS Chassis

 Licensing for the VELOS system is handled at the chassis level.
-This is similar to how VIPRION licensing is implemented, where the system is licensed once, and all subsystems inherit their licensing from the chassis.
+This is like how VIPRION licensing is implemented, where the system is licensed once, and all subsystems inherit their licensing from the chassis.
 With VELOS, licensing is applied at the system controller level, and all chassis partitions and tenants will inherit their licenses from the base system.
 There is no need to procure add-on licenses for MAX SSL/Compression, or for tenancy/vCMP.
 This is different than VIPRION, where there was an extra charge for virtualization/vCMP, and in some cases for MAX SSL/Compression.
 For VELOS, these are included in the base license at no extra cost.
 VELOS does not run vCMP, and instead runs tenancy.

 Licenses can be applied via the F5OS-C CLI, webUI, or API.
 A base registration key and optional add-on keys are needed, and it follows the same manual or automatic licensing capabilities of other BIG-IP systems.